 If one cell in a particular battery bank being tested is at a 50% state of charge and the other cells indicate a full state of charge, charge only the low battery to see if the low cell will come up and at the same time do not over-charge the healthy cells.

-If the low cell does not improve after charging, this battery can damage the rest of the battery bank and should be replaced.
+charging, this battery can damage the rest of the battery bank and should be replaced.
 An accurate digital Volt meter + - .5% will also give an indicator of the battery's state of charge.